How To Cancel LinkedIn Premium Account In 5 Steps

 6. Insert/Tell LinkedIn why do you plan to downgrade from their Premium account (check a reason from there or create a new one).

 Can I Cancel LinkedIn Premium Subscription From the Mobile App?

 No, you cannot cancel the LinkedIn Premium Subscription from the official app.
 The only way to cancel this subscription is through the Web (you have to use a computer, not a mobile application).
 A tricky way (if I can say in that way) to cancel the subscription from your mobile is through iTunes.
 This trick works only if you bought the subscription through iTunes.
 So, if you did in this way, go to the Subscription Management page, and cancel it from there.

 Can I Cancel LinkedIn Premium Subscription After Free Trial?

 That’s a good question!
 If the Trial expired and you still want to continue with the LinkedIn Services, after you paid the monthly or yearly fee, you can continue.

 “No, what I am asking is – IF – I forgot about the trial (to cancel it or not), and they also didn’t sent me any message about this, and the subscription renewed and I got charged for that with the regular price, how can I cancel my LinkedIn Premium Subscription?” – Well, as I know, LinkedIn promote their Subscription Service as “Non-Refundable”, so I don’t think you can’t get a refund.
 But, again – as I know -, they have an awesome support team.
 So, if you forget to cancel the subscription (from different reasons) and you didn’t received any message from the LinkedIn regarding this, I think it’s worth to try with the Support Team.

-If there is any premium cancellation issue, you can contact LinkedIn support team and you will get help in seconds.
+LinkedIn Premium account is a great feature to use.
+But in case you want to cancel it, and you don’t know how to read what I wrote above.
+If there is any premium cancellation issue, you can contact the LinkedIn support team, and you will get help in seconds.